 Early diagnosis and treatment, as well as a team of experienced Board Certified Vascular Surgeons, can bring your legs back to health, saving you from leg amputation.

-To schedule a vascular screening or leg stent surgery with the Board Certified Vascular Surgeons at The Vein & Vascular Institute of Tampa Bay, give us a call today at (813) 377-2773 because blocked arteries will only get worse with time, putting your legs and life at risk.
+To schedule a vascular consultation with the Board Certified Vascular Surgeons at The Vein & Vascular Institute of Tampa Bay, give us a call today at (813) 377-2773 because blocked arteries will only get worse with time, putting your legs and life at risk.